The Arc Minnesota: Health Care Assistance

 Applicants must have exhausted all paid leave or demonstrate a significant reduction in income as a result of their child’s hospitalization; OR applicants must demonstrate that their child’s medical care has resulted in a significant increase in expenses.
 If the application is approved, the mortgage or rental grant is made directly to the mortgage lender, landlord or rental property manager.

-Persons with developmental disabilities (DD) and their families or representatives are offered help with minor or major housing issues.
+Persons with intellectual and developmental disabilities (I/DD) and their families or representatives are offered help with minor or major housing issues.
+Information is available at www.arcminnesota.org.
 Support is offered through three programs:

-Counseling help with housing questions, information and referrals.
-Topics can cover any housing issue but generally cover items such as: ownership, rental, social service supports, trusts, licensing, maintenance, roommates, and many other residential issues.
-Also, counseling help with home financing and other residential costs.
-This involves finding financial assistance through mortgage programs, grants and other sources for the purchase, construction, repair, accessibility, remodeling, etc. of a home.
+Housing Information and Assistance: Individualized help with housing questions, information and referrals.
+Topics can cover any housing issue but generally cover items such as: housing options, social service supports, trusts, licensing, roommates, and other residential questions.

 Catholic Charities offers a variety of housing and emergency services for the homeless and those in need of food. www.cctwincities.org Phone: (612)-204-8500.